FactoryXCode/MfPack/README.md

 **LoopBackCapture Sample 2**

-This sample demonstrates how to capture system audio either from a specific process tree or for all process except a process tree and the use of ActivateAudioInterfaceAsync Win32 API with a new initialization structure.
+*This sample demonstrates how to capture system audio either from a specific process tree or for all process except* *a process tree and the use of ActivateAudioInterfaceAsync Win32 API with a new initialization structure.*
+*The new data structure makes  it possible to restrict captured audio data to that rendered by a specific* *process and any of its child processes.
+Windows 10 has always supported capturing all audio that is played on* *an audio endpoint (referred to as "system" loopback capture), which captures all audio from all apps that* *are playing sounds on the chosen audio endpoint.*

+*With the new structure, only audio from the specified process, and its children, will be captured.
+Audio rendered by* *other processes will not be captured.
+A flag is also provided to reverse the behavior, capturing all system* *audio *except* those from the the specified process (and its children).
+Furthermore, the capture is not tied to a* *specific audio endpoint, eliminating the need to create a separate IAudioClient to capture from each physical* *audio endpoint.*

+*If the processes whose audio will be captured does not have any audio rendering streams, then the capturing* *process receives silence.*

+*It also demonstrates how to get a process by using the tlhelp32 API, to list a snapshot of running processes and be able to pick one.*
+*The application is provided with a dialog to select a running process from the process tree you want to pick and has* *a button to get the current PID of your application.*

+The application is using MMCSS and runs the rendering part in a separate thread.

 ![](https://github.com/FactoryXCode/MfPack/blob/Master/MfPack/Pic/LoopbackCapture2.png)